15 Dimensional Analysis

 Sometimes, when using the Buckingham \Pi method, it is impossible to find a set of repeating variables that are linearly independent or a set that includes all of the fundamental dimensions of the problem.
 In some other cases, the solution to the problem of finding the powers of the parameters becomes indeterminate, i.e., we cannot uniquely solve for the dimensionless groupings.
 The accepted solution to this dilemma is to reduce the number of repeating variables by one and so create an extra \Pi grouping.
 If this approach is used, then the dimensional analysis process should now work, at least mathematically.
 However, the groupings may not be unique, and some experimentation may be required to eliminate different repeating variables to find acceptable groupings that make physical sense.

-Worked Example #3 – Equilibrium of a Soap Bubble
+Check Your Understanding #3 – Equilibrium of a soap bubble

 The equilibrium state of a soap bubble of diameter D depends on a differential pressure balance e, \Delta p, between its internal pressure relative to the ambient pressure as well as its surface tension, \sigma.
 Find the non-dimensional grouping that expresses this relationship.